binpash/try/docs/try.1.md

 While using *try* you can choose to commit the result to the filesystem or completely ignore it without any side-effect to the main file system.

-You can also choose your own shell when running *try*.
+You can also choose your own shell when running *try*. *try* will run your command within your login shell by default; you can override this by setting the TRY_SHELL variable.

 ## Flags